mdoery/french-notes/grammar-rules/masculine-age-words.md

-Words that end in -age tend to be masculine.
+Words that end in -age tend to be masculine<cite>French Demystified</cite>.

 Examples: